 Guillermo Arrevalo

 Pucallpa, Peru.
-Ceremony for the blessing of a new hotel, by the Shaman of the Comunatée Shipivo (Guillermo Arrevalo).
+Ceremony for the blessing of a new hotel, by Shipivo shaman Guillermo Arrevalo.